pbalogh/Spocktacle/README.md

 (Generating a tableau proves your sentence by actually trying to prove the opposite of it -- a kind of "reductio ad absurdum".
 If every branch in its tree reveals a contradiction -- that is, a requirement that one of the variables must be true even though an earlier branch required it to be false, or vice versa -- then obviously there's no hope for a true resolution.
 And, if the negation of your sentence is false, your sentence must evaluate to "true.")

+Or, to put it in common-sense terms:

+"Sure, you can find a way for your sentence to be true, but that doesn't mean it's *always* true.
+The real question is, can you find any way that your sentence is *false*?
+If so, then we're getting somewhere."

+So, to find some way your sentence S is false, we'll set out to prove !S is true.

+If we can't do it (that is, if all our branches and attempts lead to internal contradictions like "A is true -- no, wait, A is false") then your sentence is obviously *never* false.

 Closed branches are marked with black boxes; white boxes indicate a branch that is "open" -- that is, that contain valid children or descendent branches.

 ## Available Scripts